mrap10/portfolio/README.md

 # Personal Portfolio

 A modern, responsive developer portfolio built with **Next.js (App Router)**, **TypeScript**, **Tailwind CSS**, and **shadcn/ui**.
-Showcasing Projects, Skills, and Personal Highlights — all in one sleek interface.
+Showcasing Projects, Skills, and Personal Highlights; all in one sleek interface.

-🔗 **See it live here:** [abhii.me](https://abhii.me/)
+🔗 **See it live here:** [v1.abhii.me](https://v1.abhii.me/)

+> It is very first iteration of my dev portfolio site.
+View the latest one at: [abhii.me](https://abhii.me)]

 ---